Invariant connections and PBW theorem for Lie groupoid pairs: Preliminaries

 A \emph{Lie subgroupoid} of a Lie groupoid $\L\toto M$ is a Lie groupoid $\A\toto N$ together with a Lie groupoid morphism $(\varphi,\varphi_0)$ from $\A$ to $\L$ such that both $\varphi$ and $\varphi_0$ are injective immersions.
 A Lie subgroupoid $\A$ is said to be \emph{wide} if its unit manifold is $M$ and $\varphi_0=\id$.
 A wide Lie subgroupoid is said to be \emph{closed} if the inclusion $\varphi:\A\to\L$ is a closed embedding.

 \begin{defn} A \emph{Lie groupoid pair} is a pair $(\L,\A)$ with $\L$ a Lie groupoid and $\A$ a closed wide Lie subgroupoid of $\L$. \end{defn}

-For $\A$ a wide closed subgroupoid of $\L$, the quotient space $\L/\A $ is a (Haussdorf) manifold that fibers over $M$ through a surjective submersion $\underline{\ta}$ (see \cite[Section 3]{moerdijk_integrability_2006}) defined as the unique map making the following diagram commutative:
+For $\A$ a closed wide subgroupoid of $\L$, the quotient space $\L/\A $ is a (Haussdorf) manifold that fibers over $M$ through a surjective submersion $\underline{\ta}$ (see \cite[Section 3]{moerdijk_integrability_2006}) defined as the unique map making the following diagram commutative:

 Projections to quotients by a group(oid) action will generally be denoted by the letter $\pi$.
 The source will be added as a subscript, as in $\pi_P:P\to P/\U$, when a risk of confusion exists.